TABLE OF CONTENTS

 What Is Metrc

-You might be wondering how the state tracks recreational sales.
-The state tracks sales data through their tracking system called Metrc.
+State track cannabis sales data through a tracking system called Metrc.
 Metrc stands for Marijuana Enforcement Tracking Reporting & Compliance.

 Metrc's goal is “Metrc intends to create safety and transparency for consumers in the cannabis industry.”
 It's just a matter of what happens with that information, how long it is stored, and the cybersecurity measures.”